 That is impressive, but I’m sure there’s a more humane way to deal with rats.
 If all else fails, call the Pied Piper.

 When the newsfeed ended, I continued down my path, but I could not relax.
 I kept thinking that either the Mousers were bad news, or Stockman was.
 One way or another, I had to relieve my conscience with a little bit of detective work.
 Find Stock Tronics, find Stockman.
 Find Stockman, find the Mousers.
-Find the Mousers, relieve my conscience.
+Find the Mousers, find the answer.
 But since I was new to the city, I couldn’t just wander around until I’d come across it.
-At a news stand, I found a map of the city, which was more than helpful.
+At a newsstand, I found a map of the city, which was more than helpful.

-'Twas late when I finally reached Stock Tronics.
+It was late when I finally reached Stock Tronics.
 The building was a pyramid shape, a very dull golden yellow, practically brown.
-It was pretty big, actually.
-Plus, all the employees had gone home for the evening so I had a better chance of getting in undetected.
-As I snuck through the hallways, I checked for any and all security cameras as I made my way.
+It was pretty big.
+All the employees had gone home for the evening so I had a better chance of getting in undetected.
+As I snuck through the hallways, I checked for any security cameras as I made my way.
 I finally came across an open door, but no one was in the room.
 It looked like an office for the head honcho Stockman.
-I walked in the room, walking toward the computer.
-I sat down in the chair, and looked at the screen.
+I walked into the room, walking toward the computer.
+I sat down in the chair and looked at the screen.
 There was a mysterious symbol blinking on the desktop.
 I had the strangest feeling that symbol could be used by the devil himself.
-The bottom starts out as a triangle, which diverts into three points, almost like the devil’s pitchfork.
+The bottom started as a triangle, which diverts into three points, almost like the devil’s pitchfork.